Choosing a career path is one of the most crucial decisions in life.

-So, with so many career choices to pick from, is consumer non-durables a good career path for you?
+So, with so many career choices to pick from, is technology a good career path for you?
 And again, the answer varies depending on the angle you look at it.

-Let’s dive in and see if the consumer non-durables sector makes a good career path…
+Let’s dive in and see if the technology sector makes a good career path…

-In short: Yes, consumer non-durables is a good career path to pursue.
+In short: Yes, technology is a good career path to pursue.

 However, as with any career path, you have to research the specific industry and job you’re interested in to ensure it’s a good fit for your skills and interests.